minji-yoo-accounting/twitter-scraper/README.md

-This repo contains a twitter scraper I used for my dissertation "Information Sharing For Validation: Evidence From Social Networks".
+This repository contains the Twitter scraper I used for my dissertation, "Information Sharing for Validation: Evidence from Social Networks."

+The scraper includes four main functions:

+- scrape_request: Extracts the user tag, ID, main post, and the number of replies, retweets, and likes based on a search query.
+- scrape_replies: Extracts the user tag, ID, main post, and the number of replies, retweets, and likes of the replies, using the ID of the original post.
+- scrape_retweeters: Extracts a list of retweeters of a post, using the ID of the original post.
+- scrape_likers: Extracts a list of likers of a post, using the ID of the original post.

 **Legal Disclaimer**: The author complied with X.com (Twitter)'s code of conduct during the web scraping process.
 Posts are collected using the log-in information of the author's verified X.com account, respecting the daily user view limit (10,000 posts per day for a premium user.)
 The paper does not make use of any personally identifiable information or copyright-protected content.